exonum/exonum-doc/src/advanced/consensus/requests.md

 - If the message does not match the height at which the node is, ignore the message.
-- Send as individual messages all the corresponding `prevote` messages except those that the requestor has.
+- Send as individual messages all the corresponding `Prevote` messages except those that the requestor has.

 ### `RequestPrecommits`

 - If the message corresponds to a height higher than the one on which the node is, ignore the message.
-- Send as individual messages all the corresponding `precommit` messages except those that the requestor has.
+- Send as individual messages all the corresponding `Precommit` messages except those that the requestor has.

 ### `RequestBlock`